Fernando Pessoa: Literature and mysticism

 Pessoa also developed a strong interest in astrology, becoming a competent astrologer.
 He elaborated hundreds of horoscopes, including well-known people such as William Shakespeare, Lord Byron, Oscar Wilde, Chopin, Robespierre, Napoleon I, Benito Mussolini, Wilhelm II, Leopold II of Belgium, Victor Emmanuel III, Alfonso XIII, or the Kings Sebastian and Charles of Portugal, and Salazar.
 In 1915, he created the heteronym Raphael Baldaya, an astrologer who planned to write "System of Astrology" and "Introduction to the Study of Occultism".
 Pessoa established the pricing of his astrological services from 500 to 5,000 réis and made horoscopes of relatives, friends, customers, also of himself and astonishingly of the heteronyms and journals as Orpheu.

-Pessoa was born on June 13.
-The characters of the main heteronyms were inspired by the four astral elements: air, fire, water and earth.
-It means that Pessoa and his heteronyms altogether constituted the full principles of ancient knowledge.
-Those heteronyms were designed according to their horoscopes, all including Mercury, the planet of literature.
-Astrology was part of his everyday life and Pessoa kept that interest until his death, which he was able to predict with some accuracy.
+The characters of the three main heteronyms were designed according to their horoscopes, with special reference to Mercury, the planet of literature.
+Each was also assigned to one of the four astral elements: air, fire, water and earth.
+For Pessoa, his heteronyms, taken together with his actual self, embodied the full principles of ancient knowledge.
+Astrology was part of his everyday life and he actively practiced it until his death.

 As a mysticist, Pessoa was an enthusiast of esotericism, occultism, hermetism, numerology and alchemy.
-Along with spiritualism and astrology, he also paid attention to neopaganism, theosophy, rosicrucianism and freemasonry, which strongly influenced his literary work.
+Along with spiritualism and astrology, he also paid attention to gnosticism, neopaganism, theosophy, rosicrucianism and freemasonry, which strongly influenced his literary work.
 He has declared himself a Pagan, in the sense of an "intellectual mystic of the sad race of the Neoplatonists from Alexandria" and a believer in "the Gods, their agency and their real and materially superior existence".
 His interest in occultism led Pessoa to correspond with Aleister Crowley and later helped him to elaborate a fake suicide, when Crowley visited Portugal in 1930.
 Pessoa translated Crowley's poem "Hymn To Pan" into Portuguese, and the catalogue of Pessoa's library shows that he possessed Crowley's books Magick in Theory and Practice and Confessions.
 Pessoa also wrote on Crowley's doctrine of Thelema in several fragments, including Moral.